SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 The event receivers that convert and update master pages and page layouts from HTML to JavaScript also convert display templates from HTML to JavaScript.
 The conversion and synching is unidirectional; it does not convert from JavaScript back to HTML.

+> [!NOTE]
-**Note:**  CSOM does not include a public API for manipulating display templates.
+> CSOM does not include a public API for manipulating display templates.

 **Display template structure**